How to Add Barcodes and GTINs to Shopify Products in Bulk

 When No Valid GTIN Exists

 For custom-manufactured products, private-label goods, and items from manufacturers without GS1 registration, no GTIN exists to find.
-Searching any GTIN database returns no match because the product was never assigned a registered code.
+No lookup can return a match because the product was never assigned a registered code.

 When Importier's barcode lookup returns no confirmed match for a product, the product is flagged rather than given a fabricated code.
 Filling the Barcode field with an incorrect value is worse than leaving it blank, because Google checks submitted GTINs against the GS1 database and will disapprove products submitted with invalid codes.

 For truly custom products, the correct action is to mark them as custom and provide whatever manufacturer identifier is available.
-Products from suppliers who use internal codes (not GS1 GTINs) fall into this category, and their barcode fields should reflect that rather than containing the supplier's internal SKU.
+Products from suppliers who use internal codes rather than GS1 GTINs fall into this category, and their barcode fields should reflect that.

 Barcode Lookup as Part of the Full Import Workflow